NicolaFerracin/nested-content-downloader/README.md

   /**
    * Mandatory
-   * Locator function. ncd will pass the html string and the $ cheerio object
+   * Locator function. muid will pass the html string and the $ cheerio object
    * ($ is provided by after-load)
    */
   getImagesHref: (html, $) => {